o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/_index.md

 {{< preview-new >}}

 ## Feature Overview

-### Amazon GameLift integration
+AWS GameLift Gem provides the following features:

+**Amazon GameLift integration**
-- AWS GameLift Gem provides a framework to extend O3DE networking layer and to allow the Multiplayer Gem to work with [Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
+- A framework to extend O3DE networking layer and to allow the Multiplayer Gem to work with [Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
 It provides integrations with both the Amazon GameLift Server SDK and GameLift Client.

-### Build and package management
+**Build and package management**

-- AWS GameLift feature provides instruction to package and optionally upload the dedicated server build.
+- Instruction to package and optionally upload the dedicated server build.
-- AWS GameLift feature provides a sample [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) application.
+- A sample [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) application.
 Customers can deploy the CDK application for setting up basic GameLift resources or modify the CDK application to add their custom resources.

 ## Release highlights